davidkang3650/davidkangportfolio/content/pages/index.md

     title: DAVID KANG
     subtitle: >-
       Video producer specializing in live sets, performances, and documentaries.
-      Exploring the uses of experimental video art with generative programs such as Touchdesigner, and analog video synthesis
+      Exploring the use of experimental video art with generative programs such as Touchdesigner, and analog setups with video synthesizers.
     styles:
       self:
         height: auto